 Some websites may require you to register and log in to save your sessions.

 JSLinux also lets you upload files to a virtual machine.
 At its core, it utilizes Buildroot (a tool that helps you to build a complete Linux system for an embedded system).

 Copy.sh offers one of the best online Linux terminals, a fast and reliable way to test and run Linux commands.

 Copy.sh is on GitHub and it is being actively maintained, which is a good thing.
 It also supports other operating systems, including:

 - Windows 98

 - Windows 1.01

 The website offers several lessons to learn from while you type in the commands in the same window.
-So, you do not need to refer to another site for the lessons and then switch back or split the screen in order to practice commands.
-It’s all right there – in a single tab on the browser.
+So you do not need to refer to another site for a lesson, then switch back or split the screen in order to practice commands.
+It’s all right there in a single tab on the browser.

 You can go through its manual page for the list of commands implemented.

-Linux Containers lets you run a demo server with a 30-minute countdown on which acts as one of the best online Linux terminals.
+Linux Containers lets you run a demo server (with a 30-minute time limit) which acts as one of the best online Linux terminals.
 In fact, it’s a project sponsored by Canonical.